abouyamourn/abouyamourn.github.io/_pages/research.md

 ---
 **Job Market Paper**

 Where To Experiment?
-A Best Subsets Method for Purposive Site Selection.
+A Best Subsets Ensemble Method for Purposive Site Selection.

 <br>